-Do not use USB devices with an operating system that does not support USB.
-USB legacy is not intended to support the use of USB devices in a non-USB aware operating system.

-USB legacy support is for keyboards and mice only.
-Hubs and other USB devices are not supported.
+- Do not use USB devices with an operating system that does not support USB.
+USB legacy is not intended to support the use of USB devices in a non-USB aware operating system. - USB legacy support is for keyboards and mice only.
+Other USB devices are not supported.